Configuration Options

 Retries

-When using PhpRedis 5.3.5+, you may set the maximum retries upon connection issues.
+When using PhpRedis 5.3.5+ or Relay, you may set the maximum retries upon connection issues.

 define('WP_REDIS_CONFIG', [